Last updated: May 11, 2026

 Players from countries like Japan, South Korea, and Southeast Asian nations, where online poker faces various restrictions, will likely view Aussie Millions as a premier destination tournament.
 The combination of prestige, prize pools, and Melbourne’s appeal as a destination creates compelling reasons to travel.

 Both GGPoker and WPT Global are accessible in many of these regions, sometimes through third-party poker sites that connect to the global network.
-An online satellite partnership with these brands would make a lot of sense.
+An online satellite partnership with these brands for 2027 and beyond would make a lot of sense.

 This regional significance extends beyond just poker.
 The tournament helps establish Melbourne and Australia as serious participants in the global poker ecosystem, potentially paving the way for additional major events and series in the future.